Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

 [azure-core documentation](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/core/azure-core/README.md#transport)
 for more information.

-### Asynchronously create a KeyVaultCertificate
+### Asynchronously create a Certificate
-`begin_create_certificate` creates a KeyVaultCertificate to be stored in the Azure Key Vault.
+`create_certificate` creates a certificate to be stored in the Azure Key Vault.
 If a certificate with the same name already exists, then a new version of the certificate is created.
 Before creating a certificate, a management policy for the certificate can be created or our default policy will be used.
-The `begin_create_certificate` operation returns an async poller.
+Awaiting the call to `create_certificate` returns your created certificate if creation is successful, and a `CertificateOperation` if creation is not.
 ```python
 create_certificate_result = await certificate_client.begin_create_certificate(name="cert-name", policy=CertificatePolicy.get_default())
 print(create_certificate_result)
 ```

-### Asynchronously list properties of KeyVaultCertificates
+### Asynchronously list properties of Certificates
 This example lists all the certificates in the client's vault:
 ```python
 certificates = certificate_client.list_certificates()